 The five-year dual degree program between the College of Arts and Letters and the College of Engineering enables the student to acquire degrees from both colleges.
 This combination program, instituted in 1952, offers students the advantages of both a liberal and a technical education.
 The student completing one of these combination programs has a background in the humanities and social sciences as well as a degree from one of the programs offered by the College of Engineering.
 Advisors for the program are available for consultation about the advisability of entering the program and about meeting the particular needs of each student pursuing this program.
 Qualified students are eligible to receive modest scholarship support from the John J. Reilly Endowed Scholarship program during their third, fourth, and fifth years of study.
-The decision to enter the program ideally should be made prior to beginning the sophomore year, although students can also enter the program at a later stage.
-See more info at https://reilly.nd.edu/undergraduate/dual-degree and in the https
+The decision to enter the program at a later stage.
+See more info at https://reilly.nd.edu/undergraduate/dual-degree and in the Bulletin of Information.